 We visited a potential location for some scenes that may feature in the “lower city” part of the story.
-The half day walk with cameras took us through an interesting location, with it’s maze like winding alleys and the busy people that lived there.
-A visit to one of the simple houses, was what left a lasting impression on my mind… that of a little girl with her school uniform and school bag ready for the next day of school.
+The half day walk with cameras took us through an interesting location, with its maze like winding alleys and the busy people that live there.
+A visit to one of the simple houses was what left a lasting impression on my mind… that of a little girl with her school uniform and school bag ready for the next school day.

 Study Street, Mumbai:

 She was one of the luckier ones, her house though simple and compact, looked roomy and probably gave her enough quiet space to study.
 I later learnt that not all are so lucky in even a developed city like Mumbai.
 There is a place dubbed “Study Street” where those who are less fortunate, have to make their way every night to study under the green phosphor of street lights.

 It is thanks to the street lamp that the lower city, the masses…arguably the future of the country, study.

 What if we could make this Street Lamp do more for them…?